defgsus/cppy/example/README.md

 You can also start the generated ./python-mod and play with an interactive shell with the module compiled in.

+There is also a Qt project file to compile the program once cppy generated the c-api files.

 The **py_utils.h/cpp** contains convenience functions to make CPython programming less painful.
 It will probably be extended and become part of the cppy package.